CybercentreCanada/assemblyline4_docs/docs/developer_manual/services/advanced/result_section.md

 # *ResultSection* class
 A `ResultSection` is bascally parts of a service result that encapsulate certain type of information that your service needs to convey to the user.
-For exemple, if you have a service that extract networking indicators as well as process lists, you will most likely end up putting network indicators in their own section and then the process list in another.
+For example, if you have a service that extract networking indicators as well as process lists, you will most likely end up putting network indicators in their own section and then the process list in another.

 Result sections have the following properties: